cponfick/komp-geom/README.md

 </dependency>
 ```

-It is also possible to use the java library directly in a JVM project by adding the dependency:
+You can also use the library directly in a JVM-only project by adding the following dependency:

 **Gradle:**